Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Numerical experiments

-Finally, while we were able to compute $ERR(Y^N)$ in this example, we also computed $e(N)$.
+Finally, while we were able to compute $\mathrm{ERR}(Y^N)$ in this example, we also computed $e(N)$.
 Since we approximated the solution using polynomials up to degree $K$, the full (implemented) scheme computes in fact an approximated process $Y^{N,K}$.
-As $N \rightarrow +\infty$, this does not strictly converge to $Y^{\text{true}}$ but rather to some $Y^K$.
-The convergence of $e(N)$ therefore better captures the convergence of $Y^{N,K}$ to its limit, $Y^K$, and therefore yields slightly different rates.
+As $N \rightarrow+\infty$, this does not strictly converge to $Y^{\mathrm{true}}$ but rather to some~$Y^K$.
+The convergence of $e(N)$ therefore better captures the convergence of $Y^{N,K}$ to its limit, $Y^K$ and, therefore, yields slightly different rates.

-\subsubsection{Example 2 - unbounded terminal condition}
+\subsection{Example 2---Unbounded terminal condition}

-To emphasize the contribution of this work we analyze in more detail the unbounded terminal condition case for which one needs to take either the implicit scheme or the explicit scheme with truncated terminal condition.
+To emphasize the contribution of this work, we analyze in more detail the unbounded terminal condition case for which one needs to take either the implicit scheme or the explicit scheme with truncated terminal condition.
 More precisely, we take $g(x)=x$, together with the driver $f(y)=-y^3$.
-For the forward process we take the geometric Brownian motion with $b(x)=x/2$ and $\sigma(x)= x/2$, started at $x_0=2$.
+For the forward process, we take the geometric Brownian motion with $b(x)=x/2$ and $\sigma(x)= x/2$, started at $x_0=2$.
 We choose $T=1$.

-Figure \ref{fig:picture2.1-unbdd-implicit} shows the convergence of $e(N)$ (see \eqref{eq:errorN}) for the implicit scheme, while Figure \ref{fig:picture2.2-unbdd-tamed-explicit} shows the same computations for the truncated explicit scheme.
+Figure~\ref{figpicture21-unbdd-implicit}(a) shows the convergence of $e(N)$ [see (\ref{eqerrorN})] for the implicit scheme, while Figure~\ref {figpicture22-unbdd-tamed-explicit}(b) shows the same computations for the truncated explicit scheme.
 The implicit scheme converges with the rate $1/2$, as expected.
-Concerning the truncated explicit scheme (Figure \ref{fig:picture2.2-unbdd-tamed-explicit}) we observed through several trials that its behavior is quite sensitive to the truncation level $L_h$ (defined in subsection \ref{subsec-tamed-euler}) \footnote{This echoes the findings of \cite{ChassagneuxRichou2013}.}.
-Our asymptotic, theoretical results (see \eqref{eq:Y-tamed.explicit}, \eqref{eq:Z-tamed.explicit} and Theorem \ref{th:convergence.rate.for.explicit.scheme}) suggest to take for this particular example $L_h$ as
+Concerning the truncated explicit scheme [Figure~\ref{figpicture22-unbdd-tamed-explicit}(b)] we observed through several trials that its behavior is quite sensitive to the truncation level $L_h$ (defined in Section~\ref{subsec-tamed-euler}).\footnote{This echoes the findings of \citet{ChassagneuxRichou2013}.} Our asymptotic, theoretical results [see (\ref{eqY-tamedexplicit}), (\ref{eqZ-tamedexplicit}) and Theorem~\ref{thconvergencerateforexplicitscheme}] suggest taking for this particular example $L_h$ as